 A dancer with Russia's famed Bolshoi ballet says he arranged for the January attack of the company's artistic director, but did not ask that his victim be splashed with acid.

-Three suspects appeared in court Thursday -- dancer Pavel Dmitrichenko and two accomplices -- for a bail hearing.
+Three suspects appeared in court Thursday - dancer Pavel Dmitrichenko and two accomplices - for a bail hearing.
+Dmitrichenko was ordered to remain in custody at least until April 18, as the investigation goes forward.

 The third suspect is accused of driving the attacker to and from the scene of the crime.
 He has told police he was unaware of the attack plot before it happened.